bogpok/rimc-engine/README.md

 # RIMC (Retro Image Converter) Engine for Python

-This python script will allow you to convert any photo of your choice to the filtered image in a retro / vintage style!
+This module will allow you to convert any photo of your choice to the filtered image in a retro / vintage style!

 <table>
   <tr>